 WP Engine’s GeoTarget system supports the following environment variables:

 For an example of how to implement these PHP environment variables in your code, check out this example function to perform a redirect based on

 The accepted country and continent codes used in GeoTarget come from MaxMind can be viewed at the following links:

-Note: For “region,” the MaxMind database will use the standardized postal two-letter state or province abbreviation for US or Canada.
-Other global “region” variables use the ISO-3166 standard which include numeric region codes.
-These numerical region codes may be reused in multiple countries.
+For “region,” the MaxMind database will use the standardized two-letter postal state or province abbreviation for the US and Canada.
+Other global “region” variables use the ISO-3166 standard, which include numerical region codes.
+These numerical region codes are often reused across multiple countries.